Reinforcement Learning in Practice: Opportunities and Challenges: Challenges

 \cite{Dulac-Arnold2021} identify nine challenges for RL to be deployed in real-life scenarios, namely, learning on the real system from limited samples, system delays, high-dimensional state and action spaces, satisfying environmental constraints, partial observability and non-stationarity, multi-objective or poorly specified reward functions, real-time inference, offline RL training from fixed logs, and explainable and interpretable policies.
 Practitioners report lessons in RL deployment, e.g., \cite{Rome2021}, \cite{Karampatziakis2019RL4RealLife}.

 Bearing in mind that there are many issues, there are efforts to address all of them, and RL is an effective technique for many applications.
-As discussed by Dimitri Bertsekas, a prominent researcher working on RL, on one hand, there are no methods that are guaranteed to work for all or even most problems; on the other hand, there are enough methods to try with a reasonable chance of success for most types of optimization problems: deterministic, stochastic, or dynamic ones, discrete or continuous ones, games, etc. He is cautiously positive about RL applications: \enquote{We can begin to address practical problems of unimaginable difficulty!} and \enquote{There is an exciting journey ahead!} \citep{Bertsekas2019slides}
+As discussed by Dimitri Bertsekas, on one hand, there are no methods that are guaranteed to work for all or even most problems; on the other hand, there are enough methods to try with a reasonable chance of success for most types of optimization problems: deterministic, stochastic, or dynamic ones, discrete or continuous ones, games, etc.~\citep{Bertsekas2019slides}